MarkWarneke/markwarneke.github.io/_posts/2020-10-14-Generic-Terraform-Module-Test-Using-Terratest.md

 ##### Debugging

-During development or when a test cases fails you can just comment out `terraform.InitAndApply` to only run the plan for debugging, without applying the Terraform module.
-This is useful if the test case should not be executed because of a long runtime or for troubleshooting configurations.
+During development or when a test cases fails you can just comment out `terraform.InitAndApply`.

 ```go
 // This will run `terraform init` and `terraform apply` and fail the test if there are any errors
 terraform.InitAndApply(t, terraformOptions)
 ```

+This will only run terraform plan, instead of trying to apply.
+This is useful for debugging, without changing the resources provisioned by Terraform.
+This is also very useful when a given test has a long runtime or for troubleshooting configuration changes quickly.

+A timeout based on a long deployment time can be addressed by adding the timeout property to the Terragrunt test invocation.

 ##### gitignore